 Life for today's children is very different from that of their parents, with almost every aspect infiltrated by technology.
 Electronics are now an integral part of education, with many schools now requiring students to own tablets, or issuing iPads like textbooks at the beginning of the school year.
 How do you determine if your child's technology use has crossed over into an addiction?

 In the simplest terms, if you, as a parent, feel that your child spends too much time in front of a screen, then trust your instincts.
 To be certain, technology use is a delicate balance between helpful and unhealthy.
-If you're concerned about your child's relationship with electronic devices, you should be on the lookout for changes in behavior, and may benefit from using this Parent-Child Internet Addiction Test from Net Addiction.
+If you're concerned about your child's relationship with electronic devices, you should be on the lookout for changes in behavior.
 Curious about the effects of overexposure to technology on your child?
 Read on.

 Being plugged-into devices, on an almost continual basis, directly effects the brain.
 Continual exposure to information, images and sounds keeps the brain in a state of constant stimulation, making it difficult for the brain to get the downtime it needs to recharge.
 This constant stimulation directly effects your child's sleep (as well as your own).
 In fact, children are finding it increasingly difficult to fall asleep, and to get an adequate amount of sleep, with increased exposure to electronic devices.